How to Change NAT Type on T-Mobile Home Internet?

 Brief Explanation of NAT Type

-Network Address Translation (NAT) is a method used to modify network address information in packet headers while in transit.
-This process enables multiple devices on a local network to share a single public IP address.
-NAT type categorizes the degree of restriction imposed on the data flow between the internet and devices on the local network.
+Network Address Translation (NAT) changes the network address information in the headers of packets while they are being sent.
+Several machines on a local network can share a public IP address with this process.
+The level of limit on data flow between the internet and devices on the local network is shown by the NAT type.

 Importance of Changing NAT Type on T-Mobile Home Internet